-Case 12-M-0476, et al., Retail Access, Order Adopting a Prohibition on Service to Low-Income Customers by Energy Service Companies (issued December 16, 2016) (December Prohibition Order).
+&lt;sup>1 Case 12-M-0476, et al., Retail Access, Order Adopting a Prohibition on Service to Low-Income Customers by Energy Service Companies (issued December 16, 2016) (December Prohibition Order).

-2 Case 12-M-0476 et al., supra, Order Denying Drift Marketplace Inc.'s Petition for Waiver of the Prohibition on Service Low-Income Customers by Energy Service Companies, (issued September 15, 2017) (September Order).
+Case 12-M-0476 et al., supra, Order Denying M&R Energy Resources Corp.'s Petition for Waiver of the Prohibition on Service Low-Income Customers by Energy Service Companies, (issued September 15, 2017) (September Order).

-With respect to the alleged error of law, Petitioner avers that the Commission erred in failing to set a uniform standard by which to evaluate whether an ESCO could provide a guaranteed savings product and should be afforded a waiver of the December Prohibition Order.
+With respect to the alleged error of law, Petitioner avers that the Commission erred in failing to set a uniform standard by which to evaluate whether an ESCO could provide a guaranteed savings product and, as a result M&R should be afforded a waiver of the December Prohibition Order.
 Petitioner claims that the Commission had no basis for denying the Waiver Petition due to the lack of a uniform standard.
 Finally, Petitioner asserts that it was inappropriate for the Commission to decide the various petitions requesting waivers submitted by different companies individually instead of addressing them together in one order.

-Turning to the alleged error of fact, Petitioner avows that the Commission failed to consider data and information provided by Drift in the Waiver Petition and supplemental filings.
-The September Order, Petitioner continues, improperly denies the Waiver Petition because of a lack of details regarding rate calculations and inclusion as part of its guaranteed savings product both subscription fees and weekly invoicing.
-Instead, Petitioner claims that sufficient information was provided with respect to the information requested, and that the Commission's additional reasons for denial are unjustified.
+Turning to the alleged error of fact, Petitioner avows that the Commission failed to consider data and information provided by M&R in the Waiver Petition and supplemental filings.
+The September Order, Petitioner continues, improperly denies the Waiver Petition because of a lack of details regarding rate calculations, methodologies, and compliance reporting.
+Instead, Petitioner claims that sufficient information was provided with respect to all three categories of information.
 For the forgoing reasons, Petitioner requests rehearing of the September Order.